-Article 21 – Procedures
+Article 24 – Procedures

-The Board of Directors shall hold at least three ordinary meetings a year and extraordinary meetings when necessary.
+The Board shall hold at least three ordinary meetings a year and extraordinary meetings when necessary.

-The Board of Directors shall deliberate validly when a majority of its members are present.
+The Board shall deliberate validly when a majority of its members are present.

-Invitations to the Board of Directors will be sent to the members in written form at least one month in advance of the meeting.
+Invitations to the Board will be sent to the members in written form at least one month in advance of the meeting.
 These invitations will include the agenda, venue, date and hour of the Board meeting.

-The conclusions and deliberations of the Board of Directors are entered in a register signed and kept by the Secretariat at the registered office of the Association.
+The conclusions and deliberations of the Board are entered in a register signed and kept by the Secretariat at the registered office of the Association.
 This register will be at the disposal of members.

-The Board of Directors shall make every effort to decide by consensus.
-Should this not be possible, the Board of Directors shall decide by majority of its members, not counting abstentions.
+The Board shall make every effort to decide by consensus.
+Should this not be possible, the Board shall decide by majority of its members, not counting abstentions.
 In the event of equal voting, the President shall exercise a casting vote.

-EXECUTIVE COMMITTEE Article 22 – Composition.
+EXECUTIVE COMMITTEE Article 25 – Composition.
 Powers